tvdk-sudoku/Year11Notes/content/_index.md

 # Welcome to my notes v2
 Welcome to my notes.
 They are very unfinished as I am in the process of moving and uploading them to this new website.

-If something isn't working, raise the issue on the github repository and blame Ed (@ [https://github.com/EddieTheEd]())
+If something isn't working, raise the issue on the github repository and blame Ed (@EddieTheEd [https://github.com/EddieTheEd])